irlmob/IRLDockerAppWPServer/README.md

 IRLDockerAppWPServer is a comprehensive Docker-based project designed to set up a WordPress environment using Nginx, integrated with several other services such as Amazon SES for email delivery, CloudFlare for DNS and security enhancements, and automated backup solutions.
 The system is tailored for deployment on Linux distributions and leverages Docker for containerization, ensuring a consistent environment across different systems.

-### Purposer
+### Purpose

 The primary purpose of the IRLDockerAppWPServer is to provide users with a robust, scalable, and secure platform for hosting WordPress sites.

 This setup aims to simplify the configuration processes associated with complex WordPress deployments, integrating essential services such as secure email delivery, SSL/TLS management, and database administration.
-By automating many of the setup steps, it allows users to quickly deploy and manage WordPress sites with enhanced security features and performance optimizations.
+By automating many of the setup steps,

+it allows users to quickly deploy and manage WordPress sites with enhanced security features and performance optimizations.

 ### Key Features and Steps